Many people are receiving scam emails about settling their student loan debt.

 Borrowers need to be aware that scammers are sending out offers to settle student loan debt for a fraction of the actual balance.
 The reality is that settlement offers are very rare and normally only offered to severely delinquent borrowers.

-Generally speaking, student loan scams because borrowers desperately want the offer they receive to be true.
-The fake settlement scam is no different.
+Generally speaking, student loan scams work because borrowers desperately want the offer they receive to be true.
+This fake settlement scam is no different.

 What gives this particular scam away?

 Though student loan debt settlement is a real thing, especially in the case of defaulted or severely delinquent loans, lenders are not likely to contact you via email.
 As anyone who has fallen behind on their student loans knows, the preferred method of contact is the phone.

 If lenders did wish to contact you via email, it would not be using a Gmail account.
 Instead, it would be an account that ended @salliemae.com or @wellsfargo.com.
 If the email is coming from a Ymail, Hotmail, or Gmail account; you can be certain it isn’t a real email from your lender.

 The best way to flush out this scam is to log on to the lender’s website.
 Don’t make the mistake of following a link in the email.
 Instead, run a quick google search for the lender’s website.
 Call the number listed on the lender’s website to verify the contents of any questionable emails.